No soap radio: Comedy

-As a practical joke the trick is an example of anti-humor or surreal comedy.
+As a practical joke, the trick is an example of anti-humor or surreal comedy.
 The scenario resulting from false understanding is a demonstration of groupthink and peer pressure – the desire to conform to one's peers – despite the fact that the entire joke has no hidden meaning, nothing to "get" and no punchline.

 Popular culture

 The joke has become widely known and entered popular culture in other forms, including a radio show named "No Soap-Radio!"
-It has been used as the name for rock bands, as well as a short-lived TV sketch comedy show (No Soap, Radio) starring Steve Guttenberg that aired on ABC in the spring of 1982.
+It has been used as the name for rock bands, as well as a short-lived TV sketch comedy show (No Soap, Radio) starring Steve Guttenberg that aired on ABC in spring 1982.
 No Soap Radio was also the name of a radio commercial production company in New York City formed in 1970, later renamed No Soap Productions.

 In the episode of The Simpsons, "Homer the Heretic", a radio is seen hanging in the shower, with a label on it showing the brand of radio to be "No Soap— Radio!"

 In "Pie-O-My", the fifth episode of the fourth season of The Sopranos, the name of the band playing at The Crazy Horse is No Soap Radio.

+In "Brain Scramblies", the third episode of the second season of What We Do in the Shadows, the vampires' human neighbor Sean exclaims "No soap, Radio!" during an imaginary phone conversation after being "over-hypnotized."